amitxv/PC-Tuning/docs/physical-setup.md

 - Ensure not to overload the motherboard fan header if you are using splitters

-- Remove the heat sink from your DIMMs and mount a fan over it using cable ties
+- Remove the heat sink from your RAM and mount a fan over it using cable ties

 - Consider using an M.2/NVMe heat sink

+- Mount a fan over VRMs, CPU backplate, storage devices, PCH, NIC and other hot spots

 - Configure fan curves or set a static, high, noise-acceptable RPM